cran/NMsim/README.md

 Nonmem executable (say `path.nonmem=/path/to/nmfe75` or any Nonmem executable you want to use).
 Specifically of the simulation types currently available, simulation of known subjects is not possible using PSN (but works if a Nonmem executable is provided).
-On the other hand, submitting jobs to clusters is currently only supported via PSN.

 If PSN is used, `NMsim` uses PSN's `execute` to run models.
-In addition, `NMsim` can use PSN's `update_inits` to update initial values in control streams. `NMsim` does also include its own simple function to do this if `PSN` is not available.
+In addition, `NMsim` by default uses PSN's `update_inits` to update initial values in control streams, if PSN is available. `NMsim` does also include its own simple function to do this if `PSN` is not available.

-## Is `NMsim` trustworthy?
+## Is `NMsim` reliable?
-Importantly, `NMsim` does not modify, translate or simulate the model itself.
+Importantly, `NMsim` does not (at least not by default) modify, translate or simulate the model itself.
 It does modify control stream sections `$INPUT`, `$DATA`, `$ESTIMATION`, `$SIMULATION`, `$THETA`, `$OMEGA`, `$SIGMA`, `$TABLE` as needed.
-The fact that `NMsim` allows for skipping the re-implementation but just simulates the Nonmem model as is, eliminates the risk of discrepancies between the estimated model and the simulated model.
+The fact that `NMsim` allows for skipping the re-implementation but just uses Nonmem to simulate the Nonmem model as is, eliminates the risk of discrepancies between the estimated model and the simulated model.